entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/entando-hub.md

 ## Installation

 The Hub is installed using the Local Hub and two Entando Bundles.
-The first bundle contains the micro frontends and microservices while the second sets up the initial content and pages for the Hub user experience.
+The first bundle contains the micro frontends and microservices while the second sets up the initial content and pages for the Hub UI.

 ### Prerequisites